rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Sets the Codabar Redundancy property, if set the barcode must be decoded twice before being accepted.
-This will slow scanning but improve reliability.</p>
+Sets the Codabar Redundancy property, if set the barcode must be decoded twice before being accepted.
+This will slow scanning but improve reliability.
 ####Access